Fukuoka Japan Travel Guide

 Travel south to marvel at its best impressive castle plus peaceful Suizenji Garden.

-Journey east for global-renowned hot spring experiences.
+Journey east for world-renowned hot spring experiences.

 Immerse yourself in therapeutic waters and scenic beauty.